decentraland/documentation-creators/docs/development-guide/2018-01-12-entity-positioning.md

 // Fetch a mutable version of the transform const mutableTransform = Transform.getMutable(cube)

+// Set the rotation with an object, from euler angles mutableTransform.rotation = Quaternion.euler(0, 90, 0)

-// Set the position with an object mutableTransform.rotation = { x: 0.1, y: 0.5, z: 0.5, w: 0 }
+// Set the rotation with an object mutableTransform.rotation = { x: 0.1, y: 0.5, z: 0.5, w: 0 }

 // Set each axis individually